danielabar/meblog/src/markdown/ruby-upgrade-broke-ms-edge.md

 ![datadog-unsupported-browser-requests-spike](../images/datadog-unsupported-browser-requests-spike.png "datadog-unsupported-browser-requests-spike")

 The resource page in Datadog also includes a list of traces it captured for this request.
 Since it's a rack request, Datadog also captures the User Agent string.
-Here are a few examples of user agent strings I found for the `/unsupported_browser` request:
+Here are a few examples of User Agent strings I found for the `/unsupported_browser` request:

 ```
 Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/129.0.0.0 Safari/537.36 Edg/129.0.0.0